.

 Let’s Get Started

-Whether your lab is installing its first lab information system, converting to a new medical LIS, or upgrading from a legacy LIS software, the first step should be to form a committee.
+Whether your organization is installing its first lab information system, converting to a new medical LIS, or upgrading from a legacy LIS software, the first step should be to form a committee.

 Next, and just as important, is conducting a needs assessment.
 This entails evaluating current laboratory processes to identify strengths, weaknesses, and areas that need improvement.
-After completing this internal assessment you and the team will truly understand the specific requirements the new laboratory information system will need to support.
+After completing this internal assessment, you and the team will truly understand the specific requirements the new laboratory information system needs to support.

 The next order of business is selecting the best LIS system for your lab’s current needs and future goals.
-This will require thorough market research to identify a shortlist of laboratory information system companies before engaging them for more information and LIS software demonstrations.
+This will require thorough market research to identify a shortlist of laboratory information system companies and engage with them for more information and LIS software demonstrations.

 A Request for Proposal (RFP) is a widely accepted way to engage with potential laboratory information system vendors, introduce them to your lab, and solicit their proposals based on your lab’s specific requirements.
 The submitted RFPs will help you and your colleagues uniformly compare various LIS systems (click to see an example RFP template).